[Miyagi] Visit the Sendai City Museum to see the rarest documents from the Date clan!

 After visiting the museum

-The Sendai City Museum is a nationally designated historic site park, and
+The Sendai City Museum is located within a historical park designated as a national historic site.

 There are many sights to see here, from those related to the Sendai domain, such as the bust of Date Masamune, the monument to Hasekura Tsunenaga, and the monument to Hayashi Shihei, to cultural figures with deep ties to Sendai city, such as the monument and bust of Lu Xun, the father of Chinese literature (since he spent his youth in Sendai)